stackhpc/ansible-role-openhpc/README.md

 `openhpc_partitions`: Optional.
 List of mappings, each defining a partition.
 Each partition mapping may contain:
   * `name`: Required.
 Name of partition.
-  * `groups`: Optional.
+  * `nodegroups`: Optional.
 List of node group names.
 If omitted, the node group with the same name as the partition is used.
   * `default`: Optional.
 A boolean flag for whether this partion is the default.
 Valid settings are `YES` and `NO`.
   * `maxtime`: Optional.
 A partition-specific time limit overriding `openhpc_job_maxtime`.